yekasha/kotiknalune/README.md

-# heya, I'm yeka
+# heya
-I'm a [wife](https://github.com/shalamowww), mom and an ios developer
+yeka here. a wife to [this](https://github.com/shalamowww) awesome dev and an juni ios dev myself

-- 🔭 working on a secret project
+- working on a an indie app
-- 🌱 currently learning SwiftUI
+- learning SwiftUI
-- 🥅 2022 goals: fully switch gears to iOS
+- switch gears to iOS from JS
-- ⚡ fun fact: I love to paint and play Fortnite
+- aggresively suck at fortnite

 connect with me on [telegram][telegram], [linked][linkedin] in or [insta][instagram]